style-it-themes/dd-wrt-inspired-themes/README.md

 *Compatible with* blue/yellow/red/orange/cyan/elegant light/dark styles, or the included *DD-WRT Inspired Themes*, do not enable dark styles.
 *Incompatible/Does not work well together with* styles named; Brainslayer/kromo/vikar/xirian ,many styling inconsistencies and breakages expected and unsupported at this time.

+Because many changes have gone into DD-WRT directly, its difficult to keep this project compatible with older versions of DD-WRT.
+From v6.0.0 previous versions of DD-WRT will show glitches and bugs that are now not supported.
+Please download and install previous version of the this project [here](https://github.com/style-it-themes/dd-wrt-inspired-themes/tags) if you use an older version of DD-WRT that shows glitches or issues.

 #### Router IP Setting

 :warning: Be aware that manual editing the style, blocks auto-updates from being pushed, and if you force update style any edits you made are lost and will need to be re-added.

-From version 4.0, a regex matching valid IPV4 blocks is used.
+From version 4.0.0, a regex matching valid IPV4 blocks is used.
 This is a better setup with 0 user edits required and also auto-updates of style are served automatically.

 This method introduces some quirks in some setups.
 Please expand relevant solution.